ctoruno/Personal-Website/content/blog/gis-exploding/index.md

-As we can observe, we currently have a single row geo dataframe and its geometry states that it is a multipolygon.
+As we can observe, we currently have a single-row geo-dataframe and its geometry states that it is a multipolygon.
 That means that if we explode this subset, we should en up with a geo data frame listing all of its polygons.
 Let's see if that's the case:

 ```python